Skill Demand Index

 Which roles need Structured Data most:

 Marketing positions drive 100% of demand.
-Skills commonly paired with Structured Data include SEO and crawling tools and HTML, CSS, and JavaScript.
+Skills commonly paired with Structured Data include Technical SEO and SEO Strategy.

 Depth Level Distribution